A Food Lover’s Guide to Bataan

 This is a simple Vietnamese eatery where you can enjoy casual dining.
 We learned that Aling Loleng is a Filipina who worked in a refugee camp who took in refugees from the Vietnam War during the 70s and 80s.
 This experience led her to gain expertise in cooking Vietnamese cuisine.

-Our take on their Hu Tieu and other dishes is that it really tastes good.
-If you are looking for a cheap experience of authentic Vietnamese cuisine, this is the place to go to in Bataan.
+Despite the low prices, everything is generous in size and can be shared.
+If you are looking for a cheap experience of authentic Vietnamese cuisine, Loleng’s is the place to go to in Bataan.

 Choco-late de Batirol